sgm7373/SmartBatch/README.md

-# SmartBatch — Automated Print Queue Optimizer for Dental Manufacturing
+# SmartBatch — Automated Print Queue Optimizer for Manufacturing

 A Python-based batch optimization tool that simulates and optimizes print job scheduling for high-volume dental manufacturing workflows.
 Built to demonstrate how intelligent batching reduces machine cycles, operator intervention, and total print time at scale.